Ina Higgins

-Frances Georgina Watts Higgins (September 1860 – 1948), usually known as "Ina", was an Australian horticulturalist, landscape architect and feminist.
+Frances Georgina Watts Higgins (September 1860 – 26 October 1948), usually known as Ina Higgins, was an Australian horticulturalist, landscape architect and feminist.
 She was the first female landscape architect in Victoria.

+Biography

+Early life

 Ina Higgins was the daughter of John and Anne (née Bournes) Higgins.
 She was born in County Cork, Ireland, in 1860.
 She arrived in Melbourne, from Ireland, on the ship Eurynome on 12 February 1870 with her mother and four siblings.
 Both Ina and her younger sister, Anna, attended the Presbyterian Ladies' College and the University of Melbourne.
 A brother, Henry Bournes Higgins, was a Justice of the High Court of Australia.

+Career

 In 1897, Charles Bogue Luffman, the director of Burnley Horticultural College in Melbourne, welcomed women into his institution as students, an event that had a profound effect on the subsequent development of landscape architecture.
-Ina Higgins enrolled at Burnley in 1899 and later established herself as Victoria's first professional woman landscape gardener (there were no landscape architects until the 1960s in Australia), while maintaining a prominent role as a political activist.
+Higgins enrolled at Burnley in 1899 and later established herself as Victoria's first professional woman landscape gardener (there were no landscape architects until the 1960s in Australia), while maintaining a prominent role as a political activist.
 She assisted with the planting schemes for two new model towns in the Murrumbidgee district at the invitation of the New South Wales Commission of Irrigation, designed notable private gardens and was a vocal advocate for women's participation in the profession.